ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Paging.md

 $PTE\ Address = Page\ Table\ Base\ Register+(VPN\cdot sizeof(PTE))$
 We can find the PTE from the PTE Address, and the hardware can proceed to extract the data from memory and put it in register $eax$.

+### Working Set
+We've set up processes to have virtual memory, but how do we decide how much memory a process needs?
+We define the working set for a process at time $t$ as $W(D,t)$, where $D$ is a window of time and $W$ ends up being an approximation of the program's locality.
+We can give a process an amount of memory that is a function of the amount of pages it has used in the last time step (and if it's the first time the program has run, guess).
+This also works as a function of page faults.
+More page faults means we need more memory, and vice versa.
+All information related to the working set is stored in the PCB.

+If you take the curve relating the number of page frames to the page fault rate, you can find a point of inflection that acts as that approximation for the correct working set size.

 ## Translation-Lookaside Buffer (TLB)
 We want to speed up address translation, so we use a **translation-lookaside buffer (TLB)**.
 This is a part of the **memory-management unit (MMU)**, and it caches address translations.
 The TLB acts like a typical cache that keeps high-frequency address translations in on-chip memory.